amit-kumar001/Explaining_php_services_for_docker-compose.yml/README.md

 ### Dockerfile
 <ol>
-Dockerfile uses to set the environment inside the individual container this file helps you to create an image and also install the software required by your application.</br>
+Dockerfile uses to set the environment inside the individual container, this file helps you to create an image and also install the software required by your application.</br>
 Dockerfile will set the base image and specify the necessary commands and instructions to build the Laravel application image.</br></br>

 <li>first we create a base image of php7.2-fpm.
 This file also install prerequisite packages for Laravel: mcrypt, pdo_mysql, mbstring, and imagick with composer.</li>